jonshiach/graphics-notes/_sources/_pages/08_Lighting.md

 out vec3 vNormal;
 ```

-And in the `main()` function calculate the world space normal preserving orthogonality with the face.
+And in the `main()` function of the vertex shader calculate the world space normal preserving orthogonality with the face.

 ```glsl
 // Output world space normal vectors